fix8/fix8/README.md

 the [Fix8 developer group](https://groups.google.com/forum/#!forum/fix8-developer).
 If you cannot find any help there **create a new topic and ask the support group for advice.**

-- Please refrain from emailing us directly. **Any support question sent directly to us will be redirected to the support group.**
+- Please refrain from emailing us directly. **Support questions sent directly to us will be redirected to the support group.**

 - If you believe you have found a problem that needs fixing, **go to the [Jira Issues page](https://fix8engine.atlassian.net/), register and create an issue.** Provide *as much detail as possible*.
 Attach supporting files and extracts, like logfiles, stack traces,